webhintio/hint/packages/hint-no-http-redirects/README.md

 ## Why is this important?

-Consider the following simplified desription of what happens when a user requests a URL within a browser:
+Consider the following simplified description of what happens when a user requests a URL within a browser:

 1. DNS Lookup: Translate the server domain to an IP.
 If the browser